-Bob was the most called upon composer for the HBO series, “Sex And The City”.
-He was nominated for an Emmy for his music for ABC Sports, and has scored many series for the Discovery family of networks, including “Secrets Of The National Parks” (Travel Channel), “The Blue Angels-A Year In The Life” (Discovery Channel) and “Beating The Odds” (Discovery Health).
+Bob was the most called upon composer for the HBO series “Sex And The City”.
+He was nominated for an Emmy for his music for ABC Sports, and has scored many series for the Discovery family of networks, including “Secrets Of The National Parks” and “The Blue Angels-A Year In The Life”.
 His television credits also include this season’s “Mysteries Of The Museum” (Travel Channel) and the iconic “NCAA Basketball Theme” for CBS.
 He has also scored “Life Is Wild” (for the CW) “The Equalizer” (CBS), “Gimme A Break” (NBC) and “The Winter Olympics” (CBS).
 Bob has written over 25 award winning sports themes for CBS, ESPN & ABC.

 Mr. Christianson received his bachelor’s degree from SUNY at Potsdam (Crane School Of Music), and has done graduate work in composition at the University of Michigan at Ann Arbor.
 After college, he started his career in New York as musical director/conductor for such Broadway Shows as “Godspell”, “Gilda Radner-Live From New York”, and “The Magic Show”.